Insurrection of 10 August 1792: The insurrection

-The Swiss filled the windows of the château and stood motionless.
-The two bodies confronted each other for some time, without either of them making a definitive move.
-A few of the assailants advanced amicably, and, in what was taken by the revolutionaries to be a gesture of encouragement, some of the Swiss threw some cartridges from the windows as a token of peace.
-The insurgents penetrated as far as the vestibule, where they were met by a less friendly group of Swiss defenders of the château, commanded by officers of the Court.
-The two bodies of troops remained facing each other on the staircase for forty-five minutes.
-A barrier separated them, and there the combat began; it is unknown which side took the initiative.
-The Swiss, firing from above, cleaned out the vestibule and the courts, rushed down into the square and seized the cannon; the insurgents scattered out of range.
-The Marseillais, nevertheless, rallied behind the entrances of the houses on the Carrousel, threw cartridges into the courts of the small buildings and set them on fire.
-Then the Swiss attacked, stepped over the corpses, seized the cannon, recovered possession of the royal entrance, crossed the Place du Carrousel, and even carried off the guns drawn up there.
-As at the Bastille, the cry of "Treachery!" went up.
-The attackers assumed that they had been drawn into a deliberate ambush and henceforth the Swiss were the subject of violent hatred on the part of sans-culottes.
+On the night of 9 August a new revolutionary Paris Commune took possession of the Hôtel de Ville (the seat of city government).
+The plan of the Jacobins of the Assembly, supported by the armed fédérés, was to dissolve the département of Paris, to dismiss Pétion, and to institute an insurrectionary commune (municipal government), then to assault the Tuileries.

-At that moment the battalions of the Faubourg Saint-Antoine arrived, and the reinforced insurgents pushed the Swiss back into the palace.
-Louis, hearing from the manége the sound of firing, wrote on a scrap of paper: "The king orders the Swiss to lay down their arms at once, and to retire to their barracks."
+Louis, hearing from the manége the sound of firing, wrote on a scrap of paper: "The King orders the Swiss to lay down their arms at once, and to retire to their barracks."
 To obey this order in the midst of heavy fighting meant almost certain death and the Swiss officers in command did not immediately act upon it.
 However, the position of the Swiss Guard soon became untenable as their ammunition ran low and casualties mounted.
 The King's note was then produced and the defenders were ordered to disengage.
-The main body of Swiss Guards fell back through the palace and retreated under fire through the gardens at the rear of the building.
+The main body of Swiss Guards fell back through the palace and retreated under fire through the Tuileries Garden at the rear of the building.
 They were brought to a halt near the central Round Pond, broken into smaller groups and slaughtered.
-Some sought sanctuary in the Parliament House: about sixty were surrounded, taken as prisoners to the Town Hall, and put to death by the crowd there, beneath the statue of Louis XIV.
-Out of the nine hundred Swiss on duty at the palace only about three hundred survived the fighting, and of these an estimated two hundred either died of their wounds in prison or during the September Massacres that followed.
-A further three hundred Swiss Guards had been sent to Normandy to escort grain convoys a few days before 10 August and escaped the massacre.
+Some sought sanctuary in the Parliament House: about sixty were surrounded, taken as prisoners to the Hôtel de Ville, and put to death by the crowd there, beneath the statue of Louis XIV.